phinik/LovelyLLamas/README.md

 # Repository Structure
 Our repository is structured as follows:

 - checkpoints => **Don't touch**.
-Contains the two custom classifier models that are needed for evaluating the respective metrics.
+Contains our models that are shipped with the repository.
+In particular, the two custom classifier models that are needed for evaluating the respective metrics.
 - data => everything related to the creation of the datasets, from data scraping, over EDA, post-processing, ChatGPT rewriting to dataset creation
 - datasets => the two datasets as zip files
 - demo => the demo web app as a docker compose